sahil102103/mathsGPT/README.md

 # MathsGPT Quickstart
-This repository contains an example pet name generator app used in the OpenAI API quickstart tutorial.
+This repository contains an example math tutor used in the OpenAI API quickstart tutorial.
 The app utilizes the Flask web framework.

 ## Setup
 Follow the steps below to set up and run the MathsGPT app: